FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 Edit Action Options
 *******************

-By default, the edit action uses the ``pim_custom_entity.action.edit`` service with the following options :
+By default, the edit action uses the ``pim_custom_entity.action.edit`` service with the following options:

 .. code-block:: yaml